tryadvocacy/tryadvocacy.github.io/README.md

-# dev branch for tryadvocacy.github.io
+# tryadvocacy.github.io - HTML & JS code
-It's the dev branch- GitHub Page for tryadvocacy repos on GitHub.
+Main- It's the new main branch as of 11 Sept 2025- GitHub Page for tryadvocacy repos on GitHub.
 Currently using the HTML5up framework.

 ## Acknowledgements